 Then I remembered that I was prepared for this exact moment.
-I had written a letter to myself telling myself why I had made the decision to place Cortney.
+I had written a letter to myself telling myself why I had decided to place Cortney.
 I read this letter over and over again.
 I looked at Cortney and knew I couldn’t give her what she deserved.
 I knew that I couldn’t give her a complete family.
 I couldn’t give her a forever family.
 This little angel deserved the world.
 She deserved to be happy.
 She deserved the best.

 And then I prayed for the strength to get through it.

-The next day was a quiet day.
+The next day was quiet.
 I had a photographer come and take pictures, and then it was time . . . time to sign the papers.
 My mom held Cortney as I signed.
 I was a mess.
 The pain was back.
 I couldn’t hold back the tears.
 I sobbed the entire time.
 My heart hurt.
 I was signing away my rights.
 I would no longer be her mom.
 My caseworker read the first line; I looked at Cortney, took a breath, closed my eyes, and signed my name.
-This continued on for what felt like forever.
-When we finally finished, I asked if I could have a couple minutes with Cortney before placement.
+This continued for what felt like forever.
+When we finally finished, I asked if I could have a couple of minutes with Cortney before placement.
 I held my sweet daughter in my arms for the last time while she was still mine and I told her that I loved her so much.
 Those few minutes will be forever embedded in my heart.

 I was finally ready for placement.
 My mom, sister, Lance, and Lori came into the room.
 I couldn’t even look at them.
 The anger was back.
 We sat in silence for a few minutes and then we talked for a minute.
-After that I kissed her and handed her to Lori.
-At that instant I was filled with feelings of peace.
+After that, I kissed her and handed her to Lori.
+At that instant, I was filled with feelings of peace.
 I was relieved.